Course Outline

 - Understand what Microsoft Flow is

-- Access a flow
+- Access a Flow in Their Environment

 Module 2: Getting Started with Flow for Government